Teenlife

 National Poetry Month Poster Contest for Students

 The Academy of American Poets, originator and organizer of National Poetry Month, invites students in grades 9 through 12 to enter artwork to be considered for the National Poetry Month poster.
-The winning student’s artwork will be printed on 100,000+ copies of the official National Poetry Month poster, which will be distributed for free to classrooms, libraries, bookstores, community centers, families, and individuals nationwide.
+The winning student’s artwork will be printed on 100,000+ copies of the official National Poetry Month poster, which is distributed for free to classrooms, libraries, bookstores, community centers, families, and individuals nationwide.

 -